Classic “Board” Games to Play with Three-Year Olds … and WHY

-Three is the PERFECT age to start game play. (note: by age, I mean developmental age … which is sometimes not the chronological age of the child … more on child development in future blogs).
+Three is the PERFECT age to start game play. (note: by age, I mean developmental age … which is sometimes not the chronological age of the child due to delays of all sorts).
 At 3, language is usually pretty well developed; also, children are increasing their attention span and ability to follow directions.
 Simple board games are a GREAT, playful way to increase these skills, as well as learn social skills (taking turns, following the rules, coping with frustration, handling winning … and losing).
 Additionally, they learn problem solving and math skills.
 None of the games require the child to read, allowing for more equal power and control of playing the game.
 Game play is a wonderful way for children and parents/adults to play TOGETHER.
 I frequently use board games in my work as a child psychologist for these same reasons.

 - Chutes & Ladders (Hasbro) “Sometimes you go up, sometimes you go down.”
 It’s a great metaphor for life; a good reminder to us all that sometimes you lose and sometimes you win … even if you thought you were going to win (when you lose) or thought you would lose (when you win).
 I like this game to help kids learn resiliency, coping skills, & patience.
 There’s also the math skills and the social messages inherent in the game (do good things for others, you move forward; make bad choices, slide back).